nabil2i/ncblog/README.md

 # NC Blog
-This project is a fullstack javascript web application  using node.js with express on the backend, and react.js on the frontend.
+This project is a fullstack MERN web application using node.js with express on the backend, and react.js on the frontend.
 It's a blog that proposes posts for readers.
 Editors on the website can add blog posts, edit them, delete them.
 Admins can manage resources of the blog.

-The project system design and diagram document is available (here)[https://docs.google.com/document/d/1-fEuNqwnWiB2hgJXylv1zFOacpQmkdY3-5EWUqnXWZs/edit?usp=sharing] alongside the (diagrams and visualizations)[https://drive.google.com/file/d/1xcPKr6_uCNjg9tE7gUy0e6xXvpc1KtIS/view?usp=sharing].
+The project system design and diagrams document is available [here](https://docs.google.com/document/d/1-fEuNqwnWiB2hgJXylv1zFOacpQmkdY3-5EWUqnXWZs/edit?usp=sharing) alongside the [diagrams and visualizations](https://drive.google.com/file/d/1xcPKr6_uCNjg9tE7gUy0e6xXvpc1KtIS/view?usp=sharing).
 The backend is deployed on render and the frontend is deployed on vercel.
-Here is the live website link: (https://nabilconveys.vercel.app)[https://nabilconveys.vercel.app]
+Here is the live website link: [https://nabilconveys.vercel.app](https://nabilconveys.vercel.app)

 ## Installation
 This is how you can run the app on your local machine